-Easy to prepare and full of fresh flavor, this simple stuffed potato recipe is delicious, cheesy, and will have your family begging for more.
+Easy to prepare and full of fresh flavor, this simple stuffed potato recipe is delicious and cheesy.

 It is the perfect side dish for lunch or dinner and will keep your vegetarians and picky eaters happy.